-Board of Directors 2018-2019
+Board of Directors 2022-2023

 Originally from Edinburgh, Scotland, Anne-Marie has lived in North Vancouver since 1972.
 She has been involved in many community organizations such as the North Shore Women’s Centre, United Way Committee for the North Shore, Girl Guides, and the North Vancouver Community Arts Council.
 With an avid interest in the arts, Anne-Marie has had a membership with the Vancouver Art Gallery since 1983.
 Anne-Marie sits on the board of North Shore Heritage Preservation Society because she strongly believes in the value of heritage as an expression of cultural identity and supports the retention of heritage structures, integrating with new construction rather than demolition, to retain as much of the original character of the North Shore as is possible.

-After graduation from the University of B.C.
-School of Social Work in 1982, Don worked for several years in the field of adolescent offenders, assessment and treatment planning.
-In 1988, he joined the North Shore Neighbourhood House as Executive Director, where he remained for almost 25 years.
-I retired in 2011 to enjoy “a life of leisure” which entails a never ending list of chores, gardening, trying to learn to paint (watercolours), walking the dog, and a wee bit of consulting to a couple of non-profit organizations in the area of labour relations, collective bargaining and public relations.
+Don is a long-time member of the North Shore community – both personally and professionally.
+He and his wife established their home in Deep Cove in 1985 and went on to raise two boys in the Cove.
+Now empty nesters, they continue to reside in their Deep Cove cottage and enjoy every minute of living in this unique community.
+After graduation from the UBC School of Social Work in 1982, Don worked for several years in the field of adolescent offenders, assessment and treatment planning.
+In 1988 he joined the North Shore Neighbourhood House as Executive Director, where he remained for almost 25 years.
+He retired in 2011 to enjoy “a life of leisure” which entails a never ending list of chores, gardening, trying to learn to paint (watercolours), walking the dog, and a wee bit of consulting to a couple of non-profit organizations in the area of labour relations, collective bargaining and public relations.

 KATHLEEN WHYTE – Senior Manager of Human Resources, Family Services of the North Shore (Board Vice-Chair)